Updated for 2020!

 The final track on U2’s debut album, ‘Boy’, borrows its name from Chapter 7 of Lord of the Flies, ‘Shadows and Tall Trees’.
 In this chapter, Simon says to Ralph: ‘you’ll get back to where you came from’.
 There’s a sense of returning home in the U2 song: ‘I’ll walk home again/to the street melody’, but also perhaps, a sadness about the predictability of life.
 The voice of the song asks ‘do you feel in me/anything worth redeeming’.
 This has an interesting parallel with Ralph in chapter 7, which marks his acknowledgement of the growing division between the boys.
 He asks Jack ‘Why do you hate me?’ and finally begins to realise that Piggy may have been right.

 U2 also take inspiration from another Golding novel, Pincher Martin in a more recent song.
 ‘White as Snow’, released on the album ‘No Line on the Horizon’ in 2009, is a song about a dying soldier and lasts the length of time the soldier takes to die.
 In an interview with the Guardian, Bono stated that he was inspired to write the song after reading Pincher Martin.
-As explored previously, Christopher ‘Pincher’ Martin is dying on a rock in the North Atlantic and the novel details his last moments.
+In the book, Christopher ‘Pincher’ Martin is dying on a rock in the North Atlantic and the novel details his last moments.
 In the song, Bono sings ‘And the water, it was icy/As it washed over me’, deliberately evoking the image of the freezing sea water engulfing Martin’s body.